Chart Color Schemes

 Glossodia is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Glossodia's dwelling structures, as per the latest Census, consisted of 98.9% houses and 1.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This was similar to Sydney metro's composition of 98.7% houses and 1.2% other dwellings.
+Glossodia's dwelling structures, as per the latest Census, consisted of 98.9% houses and 1.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 98.7% houses and 1.2% other dwellings.
 Home ownership in Glossodia stood at 28.9%, with mortgaged dwellings at 55.0% and rented ones at 16.1%.
-The median monthly mortgage repayment was $2,067, below Sydney metro's average of $2,308.
+The median monthly mortgage repayment was $2,067, lower than Sydney metro's $2,308.
 Median weekly rent in Glossodia was $430, matching Sydney metro's figure but higher than the national average of $375.
-Nationally, Glossodia's mortgage repayments were significantly higher at $2,067 compared to Australia's average of $1,863.
+Nationally, Glossodia's mortgage repayments were significantly higher at $1,863.

 Frequently Asked Questions - Housing